 5.2.1.3 DZDVC Diagnostic - Performs free-running tests of ROM and RAM operations.
 ROM contents are verified against a core image.
 Table 5-4 shows the functional units tested by each test or test group of the DZDVC diagnostic, and includes system logic drawing references.
-H8612 test connector is required on each M7833 and M7839.
+H86H2-test connector-is-required one-content and M7839.